 In the early Sixties, Waldron’s laconic attitude and ease with paper made him a good fit for the emerging avant-garde—not for the completely free or atonal players, but for those like Max Roach and Eric Dolphy who were doing more measured experiments.
 Several sets of Dolphy and Waldron alongside Booker Little, Richard Davis, and Ed Blackwell at the Five Spot are famous.
 Here, Waldron’s laconicism is beginning to morph into a non-virtuosic drone distantly connected to McCoy Tyner’s modality.
 After a token nod at running the II/V changes, most of the piano solo on Waldron’s “Fire Waltz” consists of walking up and down a C minor ninth chord or the pentatonic scale.

 This solo prefigures Waldron’s mature music.
-He was probably encouraged by how well this new style fit with Davis and Blackwell.
-All three play what they play: no exceptions, no hesitations, no reactions.
+He was probably encouraged by how well this new style fit with Davis and Blackwell: All three play what they play: no exceptions, no hesitations, no reactions.
 It’s a kind of informed and intentional ignorance.
 I would never dare accuse these profound musicians of not listening to each other, but listening does seem somewhere down the list of essentials, after vibe, time, and content.
-Of all the great Sixties jazz rhythm sections, Waldron-Davis-Blackwell is the most “world music” or “faux-African.”
+Of all the great ’60s jazz rhythm sections, Waldron-Davis-Blackwell is the most “world music” or “faux-African.”
 No one bends or adjusts, and everything remains pretty much at one dynamic level throughout.
-If the form gets lost sometimes (which it does, at the top of the piano solo on “Fire Waltz,” for example), you can’t readily tell from the way it chugs along.
-Perhaps few records with Waldron, Davis, or Blackwell—by themselves or together—are ever going to be considered heavily swinging events by the toughest jazz police.
-These musicians show us that you don’t have to be concerned about “fitting in” when swinging in order to be beautiful.
+If the form gets lost sometimes — which it does, like at the top of the piano solo on “Fire Waltz” — you can’t readily tell from the way it chugs along.
+If few records with Waldron, Davis, or Blackwell are ever going to be considered heavily swinging events by the toughest jazz police, it doesn’t matter, for these musicians show us that you don’t have to be concerned about “fitting in” when swinging in order to be beautiful.

 On Waldron’s next easily accessible recording, 1969’s Free at Last (the first ECM record), everything is reduced to the drone and the riff.
 His touch has gotten more secure and elemental.
 As far as I can tell, Waldron wouldn’t really develop further until his death in 2002.
 Nor would he need to.